Bua loi: History

-In the King Narai period, Chinese peoples evacuate to Thailand to trade and work.
-And that includes working in cuisine for the palace.
+In the King Narai period, Chinese peoples evacuated to Thailand to trade and work, including working on cuisine for the palace.
 From the record, Bua Loi is inspired by Tang Yuan.
 When peanut was brought from the Philippines and white/black sesame entered China from Central Asia during the Han era, Bua Loi or "Tang Yuan" had a variety of fillings.
 The black sesame paste in ginger juice or Bua Loi in ginger broth is the most well-liked.

-In King Rama I period, in the memo of Krom Luang Narintharathewi, wrote about the Celebration of the Emerald Buddha in 1809.
+In the King Rama I period, in the memo of Krom Luang Narintharathewi, wrote about the Celebration of the Emerald Buddha in 1809.
 During the festival, There're sweet decks for 2000 monks with are Chicken filling dessert, Foi Thong, Khanom Phing, Kluai Khaek, Rhum, Lhateang, Sangkhaya, and dessert in Kap Ho Khlong Hae boat to the sweet savory dishes poem.
-It is a royal poem wrote by Rama I praising desserts such as Khao Niao Sangkhaya, Lam Chiak dessert, Thong Yip, Bua Loi, et cetera.
+It is a royal poem written by Rama I praising desserts such as Khao Niao Sangkhaya, Lam Chiak dessert, Thong Yip, Bua Loi, et cetera.